 As is required by law, all of the sworn deputies within the San Jacinto County Sheriff's Office are licensed as Peace Officers by the State of Texas.
 Each deputy receives at least the minimum training through an authorized law enforcement academy.
 The minimum hours of training, currently in Texas, is 618 hours.
 Most academies run between 800 and 1000 hours for training.
 Once appointed to our agency, each deputy receives 'Field Training'.
 The hours of this training depend on previous experience of the deputy.
 A minimum standard is set by the Sheriff at 80 hours.
 The maximum is set to 10 weeks (400 hours).
 Training consists of working side by side with a certified field training officer who teaches our new deputy to do his job in San Jacinto County.
 This includes learning our policies and procedures; learning our streets, roads, businesses, and other important geographical information; learning the procedures of our District Attorney's Office; learning our computer systems and paperwork within the Sheriff's Office; advanced proficiency with firearms and other tools of our trade; and how to function in a community policing agency.

-The Sheriff's Office is limited by budget, at this time, to only 17 full time paid patrol deputies.
-This allocation includes 12 deputies assigned to patrol and 4 Sergeants to supervise those deputies.
-To ensure we have a minimum number of patrol deputies on the street in a 24 hour day, the Sheriff has developed a schedule which places 1 Patrol Sergeant and 3 Patrol Deputies on duty on 4 - 12 hour shifts.
+The Sheriff's Office is limited by budget, at this time, to only 21 full time paid patrol deputies.
+This allocation includes 17 deputies assigned to patrol and 4 Sergeants to supervise those deputies.
+To ensure we have a minimum number of patrol deputies on the street in a 24 hour day, the Sheriff has developed a schedule which places 1 Patrol Sergeant and 4 Patrol Deputies on duty on 4 - 12 hour shifts.
 The absolute minimum manpower to maintain officer safety is 3 on-duty at any time.
-The deputies are assigned to segments of the county called "Districts".
+In following with our Community Oriented Policing Model, the deputies are assigned to segments of the county called "Districts".
 This enables the deputy to be closer to the citizens within his/her district and to learn the movements and habits of the citizens.
 This simple feature of community policing helps the deputy to have a better than average opportunity to locate those who would do evil and better protect the citizens.

 Our Patrol Deputies respond to all types of calls for service.
 Whether it is assisting a stranded motorist or working a death case, each deputy is trained and prepared to deal with whatever the shift calls for.
 When not actively working a call, the deputy patrols within his district proactively looking to stop problems.
 No matter the weather or the time of day or night, your Patrol Deputies are there to serve and protect the citizens and visitors of San Jacinto County.